 It’s okay to cry or throw something (just not at anyone).
 We’re processing grief ourselves.
 Marriott and Starwood just announced their 2018 category changes.
 It’s not good.
 Most of their Disney hotels will cost you more points this year.
 Grab a box of Klenex and a bottle of wine.
 We’ll grieve together.

 The Best Hotels Will Cost You More

 The Dolphin?
 Going up.
 Courtyard Anaheim Theme Park Entrance?
 Going up.
 Marriott and Starwood are increasing 17 hotels near Disney World or Disneyland.
 Only 3 are going down.
-Here are links to the Starwood 2018 Category Changes and the Marriott 2018 Category Changes.
+Here are links to the Starwood 2018 Category Changes (link has been removed) and the Marriott 2018 Category Changes.

 Disney World Hotel Changes

 The biggest change at Disney World is the Dolphin moving from a Category 4 Starwood hotel to a Category 5.
 This means it will increase from 10,000 points per night to 12,000-16,000.
 This puts it back to the same level as the Swan.

 You still pay a resort fee of $28 (plus tax) per night at both of these hotels, even when you use points.
 Paying 12,000-16,000 points on top of the resort fee means you’re less likely to get a great value for your points.

 The most disappointing change at Disneyland is the increase at the Courtyard Anaheim Theme Park Entrance, which also increased last year as well.
 It’s moving from a Marriott Category 8 to 9, Marriott’s highest tier.
 It’s a fantastic option for large families, but 45,000 Marriott points per night is a lot.